Running Tests With a Pipeline Script

 hookURL

-String.
 The URL to which the BitBar Cloud will send a POST request when the test run finishes.
-For obvious reasons, this address needs to be accessible by the global internet or have the BitBar Cloud in the allow list.
+Ensure that the address is accessible by the global internet or included in the BitBar Cloud allow list.
 This can be used by enterprise systems that need to react to completed test runs.
 For example, https://example.com/bitbar~cloud~endpoint.

-The default value: JENKINS_URL/plugin/testdroid~run~in~cloud/api/json/cloud~webhook.
-This default value can be used if waitForResults: true is specified, and testRunStateCheckMethod: "HOOK_URL" is set.
-The hook URL info is then used by the BitBar Run~in~Cloud plugin to determine that a test run finished.
+This default value can be used if testRunStateCheckMethod: "HOOK_URL" is set.
+The hook URL info is then used by the BitBar Run~in~Cloud plugin to determine that a test run has finished.

 keyValuePairs